Finding the Best Georgia Attorney for Your Case

 Q What type of attorney do I need for my case?

 A Attorneys tend to focus on specific areas where they are particularly knowledgeable in Georgia laws and court cases.
 An attorney “friend-of-the-family” practicing bankruptcy law may give you cheap or discounted services for a Georgia divorce, but we recommend you consult with a family law attorney.
 A real estate attorney may have systems and procedures in place for real estate law, but may not be up to speed on current Georgia family law issues.
-The attorneys of Spooner & Associates can help with you with family law, personal injury law, minor criminal matters, traffic tickets, wills, business law, and general civil litigation.
+The attorneys of Spooner & Associates can help with you with family law, personal injury law, traffic tickets, wills, business law, and general civil litigation.
 If you’re not sure about the specific area of law for your legal issue, call our office at (678) 714-1131.

 Q How do I find an attorney?

 A Ask friends and co-workers for personal recommendations.
 We understand that personal domestic issues, such as a divorce and child custody, are very sensitive topics and you may be reluctant to ask for personal recommendations.

 A Search the Internet to find a Georgia attorney that practices law in your area of need.
 Attorneys’ advertisement websites discovered through Google and Bing searches have replaced the back page ads in the Yellow Pages.

 A Be sure to speak with and meet with the attorney (and not just an assistant or paralegal) to make sure the attorney is a good fit for you.

 Q How do I find the best attorney?

 A You have several considerations in selecting an attorney to advocate for you.
 Your idea of the “best attorney” and your friends’ ideas may differ.
 Consider your current situation and issues, such as: your location, communication preferences, the attorneys’ areas of law practice, and experience.
 You should meet with the attorney to ensure he or she is right for you and your situation.